 Remove and tie bones to prime rib

 If your butcher hasn't already done so, remove the bones in one piece by slicing along the bone.
-Once the bone is removed, tied it back to the meat using butcher twine.
+Once the bone is removed, tie it back to the meat using butcher twine.
 This will allow for easy removal when it's time to carve the smoked prime rib.
+This step isn't mandatory, but it's a great option if you'd like to serve the rib bones separately and impart more flavor in the roast.

 Salt the prime rib

-Sprinkle 2 teaspoons of the salt over the prime rib, cover with plastic wrap, and let it sit on the counter for up to 3 hours.
-This will allow the prime rib to come to room temperature for a more even cooking experience.
+To dry brine to meat, sprinkle 2 teaspoons of the salt over the prime rib, cover with plastic wrap, and let it sit on the counter for up to 3 hours.
+This will allow the roast to come up to room temperature for a more even cooking experience.

 Preheat the smoker